unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 I5 is checked when the system uses PBKDF2 as the key derivation function, SHA-512 is explicitly used as the hash function in PBKDF2, the derived key length matches the required AES key size (e.g., 32 bytes for AES-256), the derivation process correctly combines the master password and the device secret (salt) and using the same master password and device secret produces consistent keys on repeated derivations.<br>
 I6 is checked when the generated device secret respects the parameters.<br>
 I7 is checked when the two tables are correctly created at initial setup and contain all needed fields.<br>
+I8 is checked when, on startup, the application attempts a connection to a MySQL (or SQL-compatible) database with host set to localhost<br>

 # POLITICAL, ECONOMIC AND ADMINISTRATIVE REASONS FOR IMPLEMENTATION REQUIREMENTS
 I1 Databases provide scalable and cost-effective storage compared to flat files, they make backup, auditing, and access management easier.
 Ensures compliance with privacy and data protection regulations (e.g., GDPR).<br>